EquiNO: A Physics-Informed Neural Operator for Multiscale Simulations: Physics-informed operator learning

 In the POD-DeepONet \citep{lu2022poddeeponet}, the trunk network is substituted with a set of POD bases while the branch network learns the associated coefficients.
 The output expression thus becomes

 where $\{\phi_1, \phi_2, \ldots, \phi_p\}$ denote the POD basis of $s$, and $\phi_0$ is the mean function.
 Any $\phi(\vx)$ for a point $\vx$ within $\Omega$ can be obtained through interpolation \citep{bhattacharya2020model}.
-Empirical studies show that POD-DeepONets often surpass DeepONets in most benchmark cases for operator learning tasks \citep{lu2022poddeeponet}.
+Empirical studies have shown that POD-DeepONets often surpass DeepONets in benchmark operator learning tasks \citep{lu2022poddeeponet}.
 Training a DeepONet or POD-DeepONet involves minimizing the loss

-where $\gG_{\vtheta}$ represents the deep operator network, and $\vtheta$ encompasses all trainable weights and biases in the model. $N$ designates the number of input functions $v$ sampled from $\gV$, and $m$ is the number of collocation points within the domain $\Omega$.
+where $\gG_{\vtheta}$ represents the deep operator network, and $\vtheta$ encompasses all trainable weights and biases in the model. $N$ is the number of input functions $v$ sampled from $\gV$, and $m$ shows the number of collocation points within the domain $\Omega$.

 Although DeepONets have demonstrated impressive potential in learning operators, these models generally require large training datasets consisting of paired input-output observations, which can be costly to acquire.
 Furthermore, their predictive outcomes may deviate from the fundamental physical principles governing the observed data.~\citet{Wang2021} introduced a novel model category termed physics-informed DeepONets, following the same idea in PINNs.
 This model class combines data measurements and the principles of physical laws by penalizing the residuals of partial differential equations within the loss function of a neural network, utilizing automatic differentiation.
 The composite loss function of this model class can be written as